Tables on monitoring data on aviation safety in Finland | Traficom

 The situation review is based on the development of the absolute and proportioned number of cases.

-GREENQ1-Q4/2024: no GCOL cases in commercial air transport.
+YELLOW2025: 1 GCOL case in commercial air transport.
 Number below average.

 SPI 2.6: The number of cases involving collisions while taxiing to or from a runway (GCOL)General and recreational aviation: